git-pull/website/code_explorer/django-vs-flask.rst

 Decisions should be made by people who understand the in's and out's of their product or service's needs.

+Over 10 years, the fundamentals of web projects haven't changed much.
+None of the Rails and Django's MVC workflows were thrown out the window.
+On the contrary, they thrived.
+At the end of the day, it just boils down to JSON, HTML templates, CSS and JS assets.

 Flask is pure, but often missing something
 ------------------------------------------